mtolly/onyx/songs/dream-theater/lost-not-forgotten/README.md

 Notes:

   * Chart confidence: *medium-low*.

-    * No isolated audio.
-    * Mangini's drum parts can be somewhat obtuse, and the fills are often designed for his "pyramid" tom layout.
-    * ADTOE's mixing makes the drums very muddy/quiet compared to other albums.
+No isolated audio, fills designed for the "pyramid" tom layout, and very muddy/quiet drums in ADTOE's mixing compared to other albums.